Athletics: Dazzling Rudisha smashes world record

 "I am happy.
 I've waited for this moment for a long time.
 To come here and get a world record is unbelievable."

-Nijel Amos of Botswana won silver in 1.41.73 to claim his country's first Olympic medal and bronze went to his fellow teenager Tim Kitum of Kenya in 1.42.53.
+Nijel Amos of Botswana won silver in 1.41.73 to claim his country's first Olympic medal and bronze went to Timothy Kitum of Kenya in 1.42.53.

-"David told me he would get a world record.
-He told me he was going to go fast for the line," said Kitum.
-"He advised me not to follow him and to go for silver."

 All but one of the eight athletes in the field ran personal bests and the time run by Britain's Andrew Osagie, who was last to cross the line, would have been good enough for gold at the last three Games.